UC Blue Ash College

 • IFAT: Instant Feedback Assessment Technique (scratch off forms used for group quizzes)

-• LMS: Learning Management System (UC is transitioning from Blackboard to Canvas)
+• LMS: Learning Management System

-• LTC: The Learning and Teaching Center (the UCBA faculty development center)
+• L+TC: The Learning and Teaching Center (the UCBA faculty development center)

 • PRS: Personal Response System (also referred to as “clickers”)